rancher/terraform-provider-rancher2/website/docs/r/cloudCredential.html.markdown

 Provides a Rancher v2 Cloud Credential resource.
 This can be used to create Cloud Credential for rancher v2.2.x and retrieve their information.

-Only amazonec2, azure and digitalocean credential config are supported for Cloud Credential.
+amazonec2, azure, digitalocean, openstack and vsphere credentials config are supported for Cloud Credential.

 ## Example Usage